mwrynn/tntgen/README.md

 ```

 Optional kin configuration:
-You can specify a kindred configuration instead of using the internal default.
+You can specify a kindred configuration instead of using the default, which can be found [here](https://github.com/mwrynn/tntgen/blob/master/src/main/resources/kin_conf.yaml).
 The kindred configuration defines which kindred exist for which editions, and which attributes are multiplied by which factor

 This feature exists but complete documentation is a TODO